awsdocs/amazon-translate-developer-guide/doc_source/examples-twitch.md

 You can use Amazon Translate for real time translation of chat messages\.
 This example uses a Twitch channel, but you can use it as a starting point for other real\-time streaming text like other chat platforms, customer service interactions, message boards, and more\.

 This example uses a web page that shows real\-time messages in English and their real\-time translations side\-by\-side\.
 You can send the messages to Amazon Polly to speak the text\.
-You can follow a person in the chat, enter their user name and the app will only speak messages from that user\.
+To follow a person in the chat, type their user name\.
+The app will speak only messages from that user\.

 The code can be summarized as follows: